Luke5080/cisco-ise-dna-monitoring/README.md

-# Cisco ISE and DNA Monitoring  [Unstable/ Still Testing]
+# Cisco ISE and DNA Monitoring
 ![banner](https://shoppaulzizkaphoto.com/cdn/shop/products/Desktop-1.jpg?v=1523412172 "banner")
 ### A simple and effective tool to help debug end user connectivity using logs from Cisco ISE and Cisco DNA Center.
-Currently still testing - not stable.
-Feel free to experiment with this repository regardless.

 ## Overview:
 - To be used in environments which use Cisco ISE and Cisco DNA Center in conjunction.

 - This script leverages the ISE REST APIs to gather data on your primary ISE node, formats, examines and outputs it to the end user running the script.
 This tool is to be used to debug end user connectivity, or to retrieve full and granular logs of a particular user without needing to log into ISE.
 This script also uses the Cisco DNA Center REST APIs to similarily retrieve granular logs of a user registered on DNAC, and retrieve information regarding devices connected to the network under the given user SSO.